 Patient Online Access to their GP Record

-At Newthorpe Medical Practice we use an electronic system to store medical records.
-This is called Systmone.
+At Newthorpe Medical Centre we use an electronic system to store medical records.
+This is called SystmOne.

 With effect from 1st March 2016 you will be able to see coded items on your medical records (coded items relate to consultations where specific medical conditions have been recorded).